ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 ROA is calculated using the following formula:

-$$ ROA = ( Net Income \over Assets ) * 100 \% $$
+$$ ROA = (Net Profit \over Assets) * 100 \% $$

 ROA formula for reporting in English:

-$$ROA = ( Net Income \over Total Assets ) * 100 \% $$
+$$ ROA = ( Net Income \over Total Assets ) * 100 \% $$

 This implies the relationship between indicators and ROA:

-ROA (Return on Assets) on FinanceMarker
+ROA (Return on Assets) indicator on FinanceMarker

 In the new version of FinanceMarker.ru, the ROA indicator will be available for all companies of the Moscow Exchange, as well as the NASDAQ, NYSE and other exchanges.